Merck Manual

 • Tumor necrosis factor (TNF)-alpha inhibitors

-• Sometimes other anti-inflammatory drugs or immunosuppressants
+• Sometimes other anti-inflammatory medications or immunosuppressants

 • Avoidance of surgical debridement

 Wound healing can be promoted with moisture-retaining occlusive dressings for less exudative plaques and absorptive dressings for highly exudative plaques.
 Biologic and other specialized dressings may be needed in refractory cases.
 Wet-to-dry dressings should be avoided.
-Topical therapy with high-potency corticosteroids or tacrolimus can help with superficial and early lesions.

 Treatment reference

-• 1.
+1. 1.
 Alavi A, French LE, Davis MD, et al: Pyoderma gangrenosum: An update on pathophysiology, diagnosis and treatment.
 Am J Clin Dermatol 18(3):355–372, 2017. doi: 10.1007/s40257-017-0251-7

 Key Points